 From Oceanus Magazine

 International researchers discovered a human skeleton during ongoing excavations of a ship that sank around 65 B.C. off the Greek island of Antikythera in the Aegean Sea.
-It is the first skeleton from this shipwreck found in the era of DNA analysis.
-If enough viable DNA is preserved in the bones, scientists could identify the…
+It is the…